aio-libs/aiohttp/docs/web_reference.rst

 Application is a synonym for web-server.

-To get fully working example, you have to make *application*, register supported urls in *router* and pass it to :func:`aiohttp.web.run_app` or :class:`aiohttp.web.AppRunner`.
+To get a fully working example, you have to make *application*, register supported urls in *router* and pass it to :func:`aiohttp.web.run_app` or :class:`aiohttp.web.AppRunner`.